devjatinrawat/50_Udemy_Html_Css_projects/README.md

 # 50 Projects in 50 Days - HTML/CSS and JavaScript

-This is the main repository for all of the projects in the course.
+This is the main repository for all of the projects in the course containing 50 projects in 50 days .

 |  #  | Project                                                                                                                     | Live Demo                                                                         |
 | :-: | --------------------------------------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------- |